unic/estatico-nou/README.md

 ### Manage npm dependencies

 Since lerna does magic things with packages (symlinking local ones etc.), we need to use `lerna add` to add new dependencies to a package.
-Examples: `lerna add node-sass --scope=estatico-sass` or `lerna add left-pad --dev --scope=estatico-boilerplate`.
+Examples: `lerna add node-sass --scope=@unic/estatico-sass` or `lerna add left-pad --dev --scope=@unic/estatico-boilerplate`.

 To remove dependencies, delete them from the corresponding `package.json`.